krzysztofzuraw/blog/src/posts/2016-08-07-factory-pattern.md

 that I want to use.
 Below in `__init__` I setup all necessary attributes with extension to use in `choose_archive_engine`.
-Here is the place where factory pattern starts to work: I iterate through all engines to `check_extenstion` and if there is a match I simply return the correct engine to `self.archive_engine`.
+Here is the place where factory pattern starts to work: I iterate through all engines to `check_extenstion` and if there is a match I return the correct engine to `self.archive_engine`.
 To use that I need to write some more code in `BaseArchive`: